Tarann54/CovidQueryProcessingUnit/README.md

 # Portfolio
-This repository shows all relevant CS projects that I have completed
+This repository shows Covid Dashboard Query Processing Unit to display COVID19 cases and deaths in different Texas counties